abecode/abecode.github.io/_posts/2022-01-18-arduous-bert-assisted-annotation.markdown

-I recently got a paper [BERT-Assisted Semantic Annotation Correction for Emotion-Related Questions](/assets/2022007804.pdf) accepted at the [ARDUOUS 2022 conference (Annotation of useR Data for UbiquitOUs Systems)](https://text2hbm.org/arduous/).
+I recently got a paper [BERT-Assisted Semantic Annotation Correction for Emotion-Related Questions](/assets/2022007804.pdf) accepted at the [ARDUOUS 2022 workshop (Annotation of useR Data for UbiquitOUs Systems)](https://text2hbm.org/arduous/) of the [IEEE Pervasive Computing (PerCom) conference](https://www.percom.org/).
 It was going to be in Pisa, Italy, but unfortunately due to Covid it is now virtual/online.

 I wanted to make a short post to describe the paper and share some resources that can be used to replicate it.